-I received an email this morning about building with bales in urban areas.
+I received an email this morning about building with straw bales in urban areas.
 Here’s what she said (my answer will follow):

 I love your website and visit often.
 My husband and I are planning to build